 Ignition coils produce the spark necessary for combustion.
 They are a member of both the primary and the secondary ignition circuits.
 Through induction, today's coils multiply 12 volts of battery voltage to 25k to 40k volts.

-It’s constructed of two coils of wire wrapped around a soft iron core.
-The primary winding contains fewer (a couple hundred) windings of thicker insolated wire wrapped around the secondary windings.
-The secondary coil contains thousands of fine windings located inside the primary windings and wrapped around the iron core.
+They have two coils of wire wrapped around a soft iron core.
+The primary winding contains fewer (a couple hundred) windings of thicker insulated wire.
+The primary windings are wrapped around the secondary windings.
+The secondary coil includes thousands of fine windings wrapped around the iron core.

-When turned on, the primary circuit creates a magnetic field as current passes through its windings.
-This magnetic field passes through the secondary winding and soft iron core.
-This induces voltage in the secondary windings.
-When the primary circuit is suddenly opened, voltage passes through and is multiplied to thousands of volts by the secondary’s many fine windings.
-This high voltage is then passed on to the spark plug through the secondary circuit.
-The more windings a coil has, the more voltage it will produce.
+When turned on, the primary circuit creates a magnetic field.
+This magnetic field passes through the secondary winding and iron core, inducing a voltage in the secondary windings.
+When the primary circuit is suddenly opened, voltage passes through.
+The secondary's fine windings multiply it to thousands of volts before passing through the secondary circuit to fire the spark plug.
+The more windings a coil has, the more voltage it produces.

-The primary circuit is switched on and off by the ignition control module.
-The module uses signals from the crankshaft and camshaft position sensors to locate cylinder #1 during start up.
-The PCM often contains the ignition module.
-Once the engine starts it uses these along with other sensors such as the ECT and the TPS to determine dwell (on time) and spark intensity.
+The ignition module is often part of the engine control module.
+It switches the primary circuit on and off.
+It uses signals from the crankshaft and camshaft position sensors to locate cylinder #1 during startup.
+Once the engine starts, it uses these signals and other sensor signals, such as the ECT and the TPS, to determine dwell (on time) and spark intensity.